ryanjlittle/kpop-oprf/README.md

 # K-pop: Kaleidoscopic Partially Oblivious PRF

-__This code is a companion to the paper [*Secure Account Recovery for a Privacy-Preserving Web Service*](https://eprint.iacr.org/2024/962) by Ryan Little, Lucy Qin, and Mayank Varia__
+__This code is a companion to the paper [*Secure Account Recovery for a Privacy-Preserving Web Service*](https://www.usenix.org/conference/usenixsecurity24/presentation/little) published in USENIX Security 2024 by Ryan Little, Lucy Qin, and Mayank Varia.__

 A K-pop is an interactive cryptographic protocol between a client and a server that combines the characteristics of an oblivious pseudorandom function (OPRF) and a partially-oblivious pseudorandom function (pOPRF).
 A K-pop is parameterized by a keyed pseudorandom function $f_k(x_{kal}, x_{priv})$.
 The protocol allows a client who has a secret value $x_{priv}$ (and optionally knows $x_{kal}$) to learn the output of the PRF without learning the key $k$, which is known only to the server.
 The defining feature of a K-pop is that it can operate in two distinct modes: OPRF mode or pOPRF mode.
 Each mode of operation computes the same function, with the features of an OPRF or pOPRF.